NordicESMhub/nicest2/_posts/2021-01-26-newsletter.md

 Please contact the NICEST2 project Manager (annefou-at-geo.uio.no).

-# Support for ESGF node administrators in the Nordic
+## Support mailing list for ESGF node administrators in the Nordic

 To facilitate exchange of knowledge and provide support to ESGF node administrators, a new mailing list has been created.
 If you are an ESGF node administrator in a Nordic/Baltic country and did not receive any email about it, contact the NICEST2 Project Manager (annefou-at-geo.uio.no).

-# Running NorESM with containers
+## Running NorESM with containers

 Reproducing ESM simulations is particularly hard but container technology can help to ensure exactly the same computing environment everywhere from your